-Join Megan Andersen for an in-depth discussion in this video Project: Making a tabletop light box, part of The Art of Craft Photography.
+Join Megan Andersen for an in-depth discussion in this video Project: Making a tabletop light box, part of Learning Craft Photography.

 It's a beautiful sunny day.
 In fact, there's not even a cloud in the sky.
 And I've got these crafts that I want to take some pictures of today.
 But before I even turn on my camera, I'm noticing that some bad things are happening.
 I see a really really hard shadow here that's being cast from my vase.
 And also.
 Where the sun is hitting the the glaze of this ceramic piece the white is just blowing out completely.
 So, I'm hoping that's not going to show up on my camera, but I feel like if I can see it with my eye my camera's going to see it too.

 So I'm just going to take a couple test shots of these crafts and see what I need to do from there.
 So let's see what we're working with, (audio playing) Eeh. (audio playing) Okay so, as I feared, the really dark and hard shadows that are being cast, and the white, the bright bright white reflections are just way too much.
 My camera just can't handle it.
 So what I need is some diffused light.
 And again since its not a single cloud in the sky I'm just going to move my crafts away and show you the solution.

 We've crafted this light box and this is actually a super great way to diffuse light, it's made with some materials that you're probably familiar with or even have at home. (audio playing) It's just a cardboard box.
 But what we did, was using a straightedge we measured and cut out these sides.
 Three sides of the box, just regular pieces with our.
 Box cutter orUNKNOWN knife, scissors, whatever you have, and then we took some regular house hold kitchen bags that you would use for waste and we just tape them over the holes of the box using our green masking tape.